-However, over time, you can increase the running time and, conversely, shorten the walking time until you reach a level where you find that you don’t even need to walk anymore, because you manage to finish your run at once.
+However, over time, you can lengthen the running section and, conversely, shorten the walking sections until you reach a stage where you find that you don’t even need to walk anymore, because you manage to finish your run at once.

 Runners, who have no problem with a longer continuous run, can also further improve their stamina.
 There are many possibilities, try for example:

 - increase running speed

 - extend the running distance

 - include a route with a higher elevation

 - try HIIT, where you alternate intervals with maximum intensity (sprint) with low intensity intervals (recovery)

 - try repeating uphill sprints, which will be alternated by downhill trouts